xk86/shit-compression/readme.md

 - `input_video`: The input video file to be compressed.
 - `target_name`: The base name for the output files.
 - `-t, --metadata`: (Optional) A metadata file containing the duration and scenes.
+- `-s, --save_for_next_pass <file.mshit>` (Optional) Saves the metadata for the compressed file.
+This is not needed for decompressing the file, but rather used for if we want to compress it again, with the same scenes.
+The saved file will have the scenes relative to the compressed file.
+- `-m, --minterp <mode>`: (Optional) Uses ffmpeg's `minterp` motion interpolation filter for frame operations.
+This is REALLY slow (not hardware accelerated).
+- `-d, --decode`: (Optional) Only run the decoder.
+Default is to run the encoder, then to run the decoder on the compressed file.

 Example: